-The old Gooseberry Hall Farm and the adjoining land towards Chillenden appear to have been part of an ancient estate called Monkton, meaning the monks homestead or farm, and spelt variously through the years as: Monkton, Moneketon, Monckton, and Mounton.
+The old Gooseberry Hall Farm and the surrounding land appears to have been part of an ancient estate called Monkton, meaning the monks homestead or farm, and spelt variously through the years as: Monkton, Moneketon, Monckton, and Mounton.
 This last spelling may have evolved into “Mount Ephraim”, the name given to the present house, and its predecessor, further up Cherry Garden Lane.
+The original “Mount Ephraim” appears to have been a once much larger tumuli, or mound, which is now embedded in the shave bordering the lane just to the west of the present Mount Ephraim House.
+The remains of the previous Mount Ephraim house and appurtenances are just to the east to the tumuli and buried by the same shave [see the map below].

-The will of Abba, the King’s Reeve, mentions a bequest of a half-sulung of land at Ciollandene (Chillenden) which was initially willed to various members of his family and their descendants but in the event of their deaths the estate was to go to Christ Church, Canterbury, and Monkton appears to have been a part of this estate which eventually came into the possession of Christ Church and became a part of the manor of Adisham which had been granted to the monks of Christ Church in year 616, by Eadbald, King of Kent.
+The will of Abba, the King’s Reeve, dating from the mid to late 830’s mentions a bequest of land at Ciollandene (Chillenden) which was initially willed to various members of his family and their descendants but in the event of their deaths the estate was to go to Christ Church, Canterbury, and Monkton appears to have been a part of this estate.
+The estate at Ciollandene seems to have eventually come into the possession of Christ Church and become a part of the manor of Adisham, which had been granted to the monks of Christ Church in year 616, by Eadbald, King of Kent.

-Mounton was not well recorded in medieval times but three late 13th century documents mention “Moneketon” and its relationship with Christ Church, more correctly the Priory and Convent of Canterbury Cathedral.
-Members of the de Moneketon family are recorded as witnesses on two of the documents, and Hugh de Chillenden is listed as a witness in two of the documents.
-The de Chillendens are recorded as holding land in the present Chillenden parish up until at least the end of the reign of Henry III (1216-1272) and Adam of Chillenden was elected Prior of Christ Church in 1264, and ordained as Archbishop of Canterbury in 1270.
+Members of the de Moneketon [Monkton] family are recorded as witnesses on two later grants, as is Hugh de Chillenden.
+The de Chillendens are recorded as holding land in the present Chillenden parish up until at least the end of the reign of Henry III [1216-1272] and Adam of Chillenden was elected Prior of Christ Church in 1264,and ordained as Archbishop of Canterbury in 1270.

-The documents also mention John and Elias, the heirs of William de Mortuo Mari (Mortimer).
-The Mortimer family were prominent in English politics and held the Earldom of March.
-Katherine de Mortimer, daughter of Roger, 1st.
-Earl of March, married Thomas de Beauchamp, 3rd.
-Earl of Warwick.
-John de Beauchamp, 1st Baron Beauchamp of Warwick, The earl’s younger brother, held eight acres of arable land at Monkton until his death in 1360.
-Mounton was held in gavelkind (free hold) by service of rendering at the court of Adesham (Adisham) 20d.yearly at Mid-Lent and doing suit there every three weeks.
+The Mortimer family were prominent in late 13th and early to mid 14th century English politics and held the Earldom of March on the Anglo-Welsh borders and Ireland.
+Katherine, daughter of Roger de Mortimer, 1st.
+Earl of March, married Thomas de Beauchamp, 11th Earl of Warwick, and this family connection may be why Sir John de Beauchamp, 1st Baron Beauchamp of Warwick, and the earl’s younger brother, held eight acres of arable land at Monkton until his death in 1360.
+Sir John held Mounton in gavelkind (free hold) by service of rendering at the manorial court of Adesham (Adisham) 20d.yearly at Mid-Lent and doing suit there every three weeks.

-The Mounton estate eventually came into the possession of the Hammond family of St. Alban’s Court, which lays between Monkton and Beauchamps in 1549 with the transfer of ten parcels of land from “John Derton of Tenham, Kent to Thos Hamon of Nonyngton” which included “The remainder of the 10 parcels (which consisted of approximately 25 acres) lie in a certain place called Mounton to lands of Thos Hamon E W & S, to Wm Norton N”.
+The Mounton estate eventually came into the possession of the Hammond family of St. Alban’s Court, which lays between Monkton and Beauchamps.
+In 1549 there was a transfer of ten parcels of land from “John Derton of Tenham, Kent to Thos Hamon of Nonyngton” which included “The remainder of the 10 parcels (which consisted of approximately 25 acres) lie in a certain place called Mounton to lands of Thos Hamon E W & S, to Wm Norton N”.

-In 1615 Mounton was recorded in St. Alban’s estate documents as “Divers lands in Chillenden and Nunningtun called Moncks alias Monnocktons are holden of the Dean and chapter of Christ Church Canterbury in socage by rent of 55s 1d”.
+St. Alban’s estate documents recorded Mounton in 1615 as “Divers lands in Chillenden and Nunningtun called Moncks alias Monnocktons are holden of the Dean and chapter of Christ Church Canterbury in socage by rent of 55s 1d”.

 An Roman discovery at Gooseberry Hall.